benvaljean/benvaljean.github.io/_posts/2009-08-20-Monitoring_Exchange_2007_using_Nagios.markdown

             command_name ex-wmi-tlog-gen-chkpt-length
             command_line $USER1$/check_nt -H $HOSTADDRESS$ -p 12489 -v COUNTER -d SHOWALL -l "\\\\MSExchange Database ==> Instances(Information Store/_Total)\\Log Generation Checkpoint Depth","Ex transaction log generation checkpoint depth: %.f" -w 35 -c 500
     }

+#### Database Page fault stalls / sec

+Each time the DB cache manageer allocates a new page from the DB cache this counter is incremented and should normally read 0.
+Persistent values suggest that unused/dirty pages are not being removed quickly enough and probably relate to an IO bottleneck or simply a spike in usage.

     define service {